 In 1927, E.K.
 Strong published the self assessment tool that would many years later become the Strong Interest Inventory.
 He called it the Strong Vocational Interest Blank.
 It was the very first tool that could measure people's interests—their likes and dislikes.

-After trying figure out why some people were satisfied with their careers and some were not, they discovered that people employed in the same occupation had common interests.
+Why would we want to know what people's interests are?
+To answer that, we must look back at what Strong and other psychologists learned about people several years earlier.
+After trying to figure out why some people were satisfied with their careers and some were not, they discovered that people employed in the same occupation had common interests.
 What a great way, they thought, to help people choose suitable careers.
 If there were only a way to assess people's interests.
-They set out to do so and that is how E.K.
+They set out to do so, and that is how E.K.
 Strong's interest inventory came to be.

 Taking The Strong Interest Inventory

-Getting Your Results
+Understanding Your Results

-- General Occupational Themes (GOT): General Occupational Themes are six broad areas that represent the personality types that were defined by John Holland, a psychologist.
-Holland believed that all people fall into one or more of six types based on their interests and approaches to life situations: Realistic, Investigative, Artistic, Social, Enterprising and Conventional.
-He believed that work environments could also be categorized into these six types.
+General Occupational Themes are six broad areas that represent the personality types that John Holland, a psychologist, identified.
+Holland believed that all people fall into one or more of six types based on their interests and approaches to life situations: Realistic, Investigative, Artistic, Social, Enterprising, and Conventional.
+He surmised that work environments could also be categorized into these six types.

-- Response Summary: Summarizes your responses by category.
+This section summarizes your responses by category.

 Donnay, David A. C. "E. K. Strong's Legacy and Beyond: 70 Years of the Strong Interest Inventory."
 Career Development Quarterly.
 September 1997.

 Kelly, Kevin R. "Review of the Strong Interest Inventory [Newly Revised]".
 Mental Measurements Yearbook with Tests in Print.
-2010.
+2018.